 For more details go to Cathay Pacific’s pet policy page

 Do note that it is important to check with your vet if your pet is in good health and can travel a long journey and can easily adapt to the climate change in another country.
 The journey can be extremely stressful too for your pet so we recommend you try to minimize any overseas travel for your little ones.
 And do remember to check and comply with all policies of the airlines and country of destination at all times for the safety of your pet.

 We found the following website useful for all matters relating to pet travel - pettravel.com

-Wherever you go, whatever you do, it’s vital to have good Travel and Car cover.
+Wherever you go, whatever you do, it’s vital to have good car, motorcycle and travel cover.
 Stay safe and get full coverage.